Neptune Blog

 • 2 Multiclass

-Binary Classification has two target labels, most of the time, one class is the normal state while the other is an abnormal state.
-Think of a fraudulent transaction model that predicts whether a transaction is fraudulent or not.
-This abnormal state (=fraudulent transaction) is sometimes underrepresented in some data, so detection might be critical, which means that you might need more sophisticated metrics.
+Binary classification involves predicting one out of the two possible target labels.
+Most of the time, one class is the “normal” (expected) state while the other represents an abnormal state.
+Think of a fraudulent transaction detection model that predicts whether a transaction is fraudulent or not.
+This abnormal state (=fraudulent transaction) is sometimes underrepresented in the data, so detection might be critical, which means that you might need more sophisticated metrics.

-In Multiclass Classification, classes are equal to or greater than three.
+In Multiclass classification, there are at least three classes to predict.
 Multiclass classification problems can be solved using a similar binary classifier with the application of some strategy, i.e., One-vs-Rest or One-vs-One.
+These strategies break down the multiclass problem into multiple binary classification tasks.

 What is an evaluation metric?

-One of the mishaps a beginner data scientist can make is not evaluating their model after building it i.e not knowing how effective and efficient their model is before deploying.
-This can lead to disastrous outcomes.
+One of the mistakes a beginner data scientist can make is not evaluating their model after building it, i.e., not knowing how effective and efficient their model is before deploying.
+This can lead to unexpected outcomes.

 An evaluation metric measures the performance of a model after training.
 You build a model, get feedback from the metric, and make improvements until you get the accuracy you want.

 Choosing the right metric is key to evaluating an ML model properly.
 Choosing a single metric might not be the best option, sometimes the best result comes from a combination of different metrics.
-Different ML use cases have different metrics.
+Depending on the nature of the problem we face—classification, regression, etc.—we choose the most suitable metric for evaluation.
+This choice aligns the evaluation stage with our needs or the specific goals of the model.
 We’re going to focus on classification metrics here.

 Remember that metrics aren’t the same as loss functions.
 The loss function shows a measure of model performance during model training.
 Metrics are used to judge and measure model performance after training.

-One important tool that shows the performance of our model is the Confusion Matrix – it’s not a metric, but it’s as important as a metric.
+One important tool that shows the performance of our model is the Confusion Matrix – it’s not a metric, but it’s just as important.

 A confusion matrix is a table with the distribution of classifier performance on the data.
 It’s a N x N matrix used for evaluating the performance of a classification model.
 It shows us how well the model is performing, what needs to be improved, and what error it’s making.